 Education and training continue to be the most effective path to sustained employment.
-The highest level of education attained by the majority of South Dakota residents of all age groups, except those aged 25-34, was high school graduate.
+The highest level of education attained by the majority of Mississippi residents of all age groups was high school graduate.

 Educational Attainment by Age Group

 Importance of Information: